esscott1/pyprflow/ReadMe.md

 ###What RESTful services are available to me

 [GET]
-API/workflow - returns all workflows managed by the application.
+API/workflows - returns all workflows managed by the application.
-API/workflow/{workflowId}  - return the specific workflow.
+API/workflows/{workflowId}  - return the specific workflow.
-API/workflow/example  - return an example workflow to get you started
+API/workflows/example  - return an example workflow to get you started
-API/workflow/{workflowId}/node/{nodeId}/trackables  - returns all the trackable in that workflow node
+API/workflows/{workflowId}/node/{nodeId}/trackables  - returns all the trackable in that workflow node
-API/workflow/{workflowId}/orchestration
+API/workflows/{workflowId}/orchestrations
 API/workflow/{workflowId}/orchestration/{orchestrationId}
+API/workflows/{workflowId}/nodes  - return all the nodes in a specific workflow.
+API/workflows/{workflowId}/nodes/{nodeId}  - return all the nodes in a specific workflow.

 ##API/workflow/{workflowId}/orchestration/rule?
 API/trackable  - returns all the trackable managed by the application
 API/trackable/{trackableId} - returns that specific trackable